fleetdm/fleet/handbook/security.md

 **Answer**: Yes.
 Google [provides instructions](https://support.google.com/accounts/answer/6103523?hl=En&co=GENIE.Platform%3DiOS&oco=1), and it works on Android devices as well as iPhones.
-When doing this, you will still need the YubiKey to access Google applications from the phone itself.
+When doing this, you will still need the YubiKey to access Google applications from your phone.
-Since it requires Bluetooth, this option is also less reliable than using the USB-C security key.
+Since it requires Bluetooth, this option is also less reliable than the USB-C security key.

 3. Can I leave my YubiKey connected to my laptop?

 **Answer**: Yes, unless you are traveling.
 We use security keys to eliminate the ability of attackers to phish our credentials remotely, not as any type of local security improvement.
-That being said, keeping it separate from the laptop when traveling means they are unlikely to both be lost or stolen at the same time.
+That being said, keeping it separate from the laptop when traveling means they are unlikely to be lost or stolen simultaneously.

 4. I've lost one of my keys, what do I do?

 **Answer**: Post in the `#g-security` channel ASAP so we can disable the key.
 IF you find it later, no worries, just enroll it again!

-5. I lost all of my keys and I'm locked out!
+5. I lost all of my keys, and I'm locked out!
 What do I do?

 **Answer**: Post in the `#help-login` channel, or if you are locked out of Slack, contact your manager.
-You will be provided a way to log back in and make your phone your security key, until you receive new ones.
+You will be provided a way to log back in and make your phone your security key until you receive new ones.

 6. Can I use security keys to log in from any device?

 **Answer**: The keys we use, YubiKeys 5C NFC, work over USB-C as well as NFC.
-They can be used on Mac/PC, Android as well as iPhone and iPad Pro with USB-C port.
-If some application or device does not support it, you can always browse to [g.co/sc](https://g.co/sc) from a device that does support security keys to generate a temporary code for the device that does not.
+They can be used on Mac/PC, Android and iPhone and iPad Pro with USB-C port.
+If some application or device does not support it, you can always browse to [g.co/sc](https://g.co/sc) from a device that supports security keys to generate a temporary code for the device that does not.

 7. Will I need my YubiKey every time I want to check my email?